 After the hearing, the hearing officer makes a recommendation to the Superintendent.
 The Superintendent reviews the facts and renders a final written determination.
-The principal or assistant principal.
 The family will be contacted by phone and/or email of the Superintendent's determination.

-Infractions of the drug-free and weapons-free policies warrant an immediate five days out-ofschool suspension and referral to a Superintendent's Hearing.
-Any other referrals to the Superintendent for disciplinary action must be preceded by a five-day out-of- school suspension.
+Infractions of the drug-free and weapons-free policies warrant an immediate five days out-of-school suspension and referral to a Superintendent's Hearing.
+Any other referrals to the Superintendent for disciplinary action must be preceded by a five-day out-of-school suspension.